kesl/khypervisor/platform-device/cortex_a15x2_arndale/README.md

 $ make arndale5250
 </pre>

-## How to Flash a K-hypervisor to arndale board
+## How to Flash a K-hypervisor to arndale board (bmguest + bmguest)

 1. Copy the binaries to SD card (X is number of SD card parition)
 	<br>
 	Download arndale-bl1.bin here : <a href="http://releases.linaro.org/12.12/components/kernel/arndale-bl1/arndale-bl1.bin">arndale-bl1.bin download</a>